Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 While Rainbow Mountain is a much shorter trek than Machu Picchu, the high altitude is what makes this hike so difficult.
 Located in the Andes mountains, Rainbow Mountain is 5,200 meters (about 17,000 feet) above sea level.
 Compare this the Machu Picchu’s altitude of about 2,400 meters (roughly 7,900 feet).

-The biggest hurdle most people face when completeing this hike is altitude sickness.
+The biggest hurdle most people face when completing this hike is altitude sickness.
 For me, I experienced feeling out of breath much more quickly than normal.
 At times, the sensation can almost feel like you are breathing through a straw.

 Next, take Diamox (acetazolamide) to help prevent altitude sickness.
-I was adviced by a nurse at the travel clinic to begin taking this medication two days before the hike and continue taking it 2 days after.
-You can get a prescrioption at a travel clinic before your trip, but if you are unable to, pharmacies in Peru carry it and will sell it to you without a prescription.
+I was advised by a nurse at the travel clinic to begin taking this medication two days before the hike and continue taking it 2 days after.
+You can get a prescription at a travel clinic before your trip, but if you are unable to, pharmacies in Peru carry it and will sell it to you without a prescription.

 Although I would strongly urge you to take the medication, if you do not want to, there are some other ways to reduce the effects of altitude sickness.
 Drink plenty of water the night before and during the hike.
 Peruvians also believe that drinking Coca tea can help to alleviate the symptoms of altitude sickness.
 This tea can be found in most grocery or souvenir stores in Peru and is also carried by most hotels.